SoK: Machine Learning for Misinformation Detection

 \section{INTRODUCTION}

-Online services face a daunting task: There is an unceasing deluge of user-generated content, on the order of hundreds of thousands of posts per minute on certain well-known social media platforms~\cite{dewan_2015}.
+Online services face a daunting task: There is an unceasing deluge of user-generated content, on the order of hundreds of thousands of posts per minute on popular social media platforms~\cite{dewan_2015}.
 Some of that content is false, hateful, harassing, extremist, or otherwise problematic.
 How can platforms reliably and proactively identify these ``trust and safety'' issues?

-Machine learning has proven an attractive approach in the academic literature, leading to large bodies of scholarship on misinformation detection, toxic speech classification, and other core trust and safety challenges \cite{alam_survey_2021,andročec_2021,lee_2020}.
-The conceptual appeal of machine learning is that it could address the massive scale of user-generated content on large platforms and the capacity constraints of small platforms.
-Recent work claims impressive performance statistics, and that near-term deployment is practical.
-As a case in point, OpenAI recently announced that it was deploying a content moderation system based on GPT-4 to detect problematic content online; according to the company, performance on detection tasks exceeds that of human moderators with ``modest training.''
-Even so, OpenAI's head of safety systems admitted that human advisors would still be necessary to ``adjudicate borderline cases'' \cite{fried_2023}.
-This accords with our finding that, in practice, trust and safety functions at online services remain largely manual---driven by user reports and carried out by human moderators.
-Additionally, thresholds (e.g., detection precision or recall) for determining where and when automated processes require human intervention are underspecified \cite{facebook_files_2021,twitter_files_2023}.
+Machine learning has proved an attractive approach in the academic literature, leading to large bodies of scholarship on misinformation detection~\cite{alam_survey_2021}, toxic speech classification~\cite{andročec_2021}, and other core trust and safety challenges (e.g.,~\cite{lee_2020}).
+The conceptual appeal of machine learning is that it could address the massive scale of user-generated content on large platforms \textit{and} the capacity constraints of small platforms.
+Recent work claims impressive performance statistics: In the literature review that we conduct for this work, among publications that report performance metrics, about 70\% of papers report over 80\% accuracy on at least one detection task; some of these works report near-perfect performance \cite{baly_predicting_nodate, dhamani_using_2019}.

+In recent years, news items from major tech companies have tempered these expectations.
+In October of 2023, in a Bluesky post commenting on Twitter's user-driven Community Notes program, Twitter's former head of trust and safety stated that large-scale automated detection of misinformation remains a hard problem, and that no generalizable automated solutions are currently available \cite{roth_2023}.
+In January of 2025, Meta announced that it would terminate its third-party fact-checking program in favor of a Community Notes-like system of user-driven content moderation \cite{chan_meta_2025}.
+These disclosures accord with our observation that, in practice, trust and safety functions at online services remain heavily manual: driven by user reports and carried out by human moderators.